 In 2015, Felix recorded and released his 2nd symphony, Neon Heaven, a choral symphony sung in Classical Latin titled.
 Neon Heaven premiered in Denmark at SPOT Festival with additional performances in Portugal, Mongolia and the US.

 In 2016, Felix was featured on PBS and nominated for a Lonestar Emmy for work on his 6-Piano project in which he restored six pianos for a concert featuring two new pieces.
 After the concert, Felix donated the pianos to schools in lower income neighborhoods in Austin.
-The 6 Piano Project has since been commissioned in San Antonio (2016), Barcelona (2017) and Melbourne (2017).
+The 6 Piano Project has since been commissioned in San Antonio (2016), Barcelona (2017), Melbourne (2017) and Houston (2019).